 The purpose of the permission to remain under this Scheme is to seek employment and gain a Green Card or Work Permit.

-A person granted an extension to their permission to remain under this Scheme shall be subject to the terms and conditions of that person’s current student permission during the twelve month period.
+A person granted an extension to their permission to remain under this Scheme shall be subject to the terms and conditions of that person’s current student permission during the twenty-four month period.

 Further information and details on how to apply can be obtained on the following website.